1,000+ Opportunities

 Can applicants ask for partial funding if their full ask is not able to be funded?

-Based on current listing details, eligibility includes: Nonprofit entities in the city of Dayton, Ohio Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit entities in the city of Dayton, Ohio.
+Confirm the full requirements in the official notice before applying.